simplevisa/api-docs/source/index.html.md

 Here is the flow of events that developers most commonly follow when using our API:

-- To see if an authorization is possible, request an [application quote](#get-requirements-and-quote).
-This endpoint takes in two countries and returns a fee, ETA, and other information about a potential authorization.
+- To see if an authorization is possible, request an [application quote & eligibility](#get-requirements-and-quote).
+This endpoint takes in a destination country and one or more citizenship country and returns a fee, ETA, and other information about a potential authorization.
-- After you have evaluated whether the quoted price and authorization estimate meets your needs, you can [prepare an application](#prepare-an-application).
+- After you have evaluated whether the quoted price and authorization estimate meets your needs, you need to get the [program details](#get-program-details)
+- You can then [prepare an application](#prepare-an-application) with the details obtained in previous API call.
 - While an authorization is in progress, you can track its status in real-time in the developer dashboard, by polling the API, or with webhooks.

 ## Requests